Understanding how to sell usedand getting the best value for them can be difficult.

 Step 1: Determine if GPUs are worth selling

-Whether you’re buying or selling a GPU, graphics card pricing has been far more variable than any other type of computer parts due to the cryptocurrency mining craze.
+Whether you’re buying or selling a GPU, graphics card pricing has been far more variable than any other type of due to the cryptocurrency mining craze.

 The first step of selling is figuring out if selling your GPU is worth it for you.

 You’ll want to do some basic online research at places like eBay & maybe Amazon to see what the street price of your used GPU is going for.

 - Number of Cores

 - 3-D vs 2-D Rendering Capabilities

 - Graphics Memory Density: 4GB, 8GB, 16GB, etc.

 - Memory Type: GDDR5, DDR4, DDR3